-An event management system (EMS) message is generated at the FlexCache when disconnected mode happens.
+An event management system (EMS) message is generated at the FlexCache volume when disconnected mode occurs.
 It is a FlexCache-specific EMS message.
-There are also EMS messages about the cluster and SVM peer relationships, but the disconnected mode message is specific to the FlexCache attempting to contact the origin.
-See the following example of that EMS message.
+There are also EMS messages about the cluster and SVM peer relationships, but the disconnected mode message is specific to the FlexCache volume attempting to contact the origin.
+See the following example of that EMS message: